 “All I have is $1.25,” I replied.

 “What are you looking for son?

-“Yes sir, but I do not have enough money to buy something t
+“Yes sir, but I do not have enough money to buy something like that.”

-He reached up on the top shelf of the perfumes and grabbed a bottle and said, “Do you like this one?”
+He reached up on the top shelf of the perfumes and grabbed a bottle and opened it and let me smell it.
+He said, “Do you like this one?”
 I nodded in approval.

 He looked at me and said, “Well son, this is your lucky day.”

-With a big smile, he said, “This went on sale today and it costs exactly $1.25.”
+With a big, kind smile, he said, “This went on sale today and it costs exactly $1.25.”

-As a nine-year old, I thought it blind luck to get such an expensive gift for my mom.
-It surpassed all of my expectations.
-I have no idea how much that perfume actually cost but I know it was more than the $1.25 that I paid for it.
+As a nine-year-old, I thought it blind luck to get such an expensive gift for my mom.
+It surpassed all my expectations.
+I have no idea how much that perfume cost, but I know it was more than the $1.25 that I paid for it.

-Almost 50 years later, I realize that Mr. Mac McBain was an angel sent to help a little boy bring some joy back into a family that had experienced tragedy.
+Almost 50 years later, I realize that Mr. Mac McBain was an angel sent to help a little boy try to bring some joy back to a family that had experienced tragedy.
 It was all he could do.

 I gave that present to my mom on Christmas Day.
 She smiled when she opened it.
 One of the first smiles I remember from her in a long time.
+She smiled to make me feel special.
 Now I know it didn’t make everything ok and my mom wasn’t instantly happy again.
-But as a young boy it was all I had to offer.
+But as a young boy, it was all I had to offer.